 - Originally bred as a workhorse and medieval charger, there are a handful of Friesians that are still used for agricultural work on remote farms in The Netherlands.

 - Despite leaving its draft horse roots behind the Friesian has retained its characteristic feathers, on top of this its long flowing mane and tail can reach the floor.

 - The Friesian’s distinctive appearance and elegance have made it a popular choice in Hollywood, with the breed featuring in many blockbusters, such as 300, The Chronicles of Narnia, and The Hunger Games.

-If you’re interested in finding out more about the Friesian check out the Friesian Horse Society’s website.
+If you’re interested in finding out more about the breed then check out this recent article on the Friesian.

 Height: While some horses will be taller than 18hh (72 inches) none will stand at less than 16.2hh (65 inches).

 Color: Any solid color is allowed but bay is the most common, often with white markings on the face and legs and occasionally on the underbelly too.